Narration in this promotional video is AI-generated.

 If you want to build faster, deadlier, and more memorable boss encounters for your 5e campaign, explore the Legendary Lairs series and other MageGate Games GM tools.

-Core Books (PDF at DTRPG / Paperback, Hardcover, and Kindle at Amazon)
+Core Books (PDF + Kindle + EPUB exclusively at MageGate Store / Paperback, Hardcover, and Kindle at Amazon)